Page

 Table Chart PROFILE FAQ

-Page has an educated workforce with key services sectors well represented.
-The unemployment rate was 4.0% in the past year, with estimated employment growth of 2.1%.
+The Page area features a highly educated workforce with essential services sectors well represented.
+The unemployment rate is 4.0%, with an estimated employment growth of 2.1% over the past year as of June 2025.

-As of June 2025, 1,539 residents were employed, with an unemployment rate of 4.6%, compared to the Australian Capital Territory's (ACT) rate of 3.4%.
-Workforce participation was at 56.5% in Page, lagging behind ACT's 69.6%.
-Employment was concentrated in public administration & safety, health care & social assistance, and professional & technical services.
+There are 1,539 residents in work, with an unemployment rate of 4.6%, compared to the Australian Capital Territory's rate of 3.4%.
+Workforce participation is 56.5%, significantly lower than the Australian Capital Territory's 69.6%.
+Employment among residents is concentrated in public administration & safety (26.5%), health care & social assistance, and professional & technical services.

-Public administration & safety had limited presence with 26.5% employment compared to the regional average of 30.4%.
-The predominantly residential area appeared to offer limited local employment opportunities based on Census data.
-In the year ending June 2025, employment increased by 2.1%, while labour force grew by 1.6%, reducing the unemployment rate by 0.5 percentage points.
-This contrasted with ACT, where employment rose by 1.9%, labour force grew by 1.6%, and unemployment fell by 0.3 percentage points.
-State-level data to Sep-25 showed ACT employment contracted by 0.33% (losing 1,480 jobs), with the state unemployment rate at 4.2%.
-This compared favourably to the national unemployment rate of 4.5%, but lagged behind national employment growth of 0.26%.
-National employment forecasts from Jobs and Skills Australia, released in May 2025, projected national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Page's employment mix suggested local growth of approximately 6.6%% over five years and 13.5% over ten years.
+Over a 12-month period ending June 2025, employment increased by 2.1% while the labour force grew by 1.6%, causing the unemployment rate to fall by 0.5 percentage points.
+In contrast, Australian Capital Territory saw employment rise by 1.9%, with the labour force growing by 1.6% and unemployment falling by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Page's employment mix suggests local growth of approximately 6.6%% over five years and 13.5% over ten years.

 Frequently Asked Questions - Employment